-Additionally, after CalRecycle conducted an all-TEA inspectors certification training in June 2016, CalRecycle continues to train and approve individual TEA inspectors as they enter into the program.
-For 2019, the program trained and certified thirty (30) new TEA Inspectors, as well as, participated in over 100 joint inspections with TEAs.
-Finally, CalRecycle provides continuous outreach to TEAs on review of waste tire regulations, inspection and enforcement procedures, tire enforcement legal issues, and surveillance resource options.
+Additionally, CalRecycle continues to train and approve individual TEA inspectors as they enter the program.
+For January 1, 2020, to December 31, 2021, CalRecycle staff trained and certified a total of 63 waste tire inspectors and participated in over 100 joint inspections.
+Finally, CalRecycle provides on-going outreach to TEAs regarding waste tire regulations, inspection and enforcement procedures, tire enforcement legal issues, and surveillance resource options.

-b.
-Report on TEA grantee performance.
+• Report on TEA grantee performance.

-The table below provides the aggregated data from all grantees in TEA25 and TEA26.
-Severe restrictions on grantee activity occurred from early March 2020 until the end of the grant performance period on June 29, 2020 due to the COVID-19 pandemic.
-The restrictions resulted in lower grantee performance in completing planned inspections and lower budget expenditures.
-Illegal waste tire dumping indicated by the waste tires and waste tire piles discovered and remediated has increased significantly from the prior cycle.
+The table below provides the aggregated data from all grantees in TEA26 and TEA27.
+Grantee activity reduced significantly between March 2020 until the end of the grant performance period on June 29, 2020, due to the COVID-19 pandemic and stay-at-home orders.
+The reduced activity resulted in lower grantee performance in the number of tires found and remediated.
+However, permission was given to grantees to temporarily conduct inspections virtually during the pandemic which resulted in grantees completing planned inspections and reducing budget expenditures.
+In addition, illegal waste tire dumping, which is indicated by the number of waste tires and waste tire piles discovered and remediated, has increased significantly from the prior cycle.